|Lecturer:||Prof. Dr. Ernst W. Mayr|

 The goal of the practical course is to help students gain a better understanding of how sophisticated algorithms, graph algorithms in particular, work and to convince them of the benefit obtained by using high-level data structures.

 LEDA is a class library supplying frequently used data structures such as stacks, queues, priority queues, lists and graphs.
 Using LEDA reduces substantially the programming effort necessary to implement sophisticated algorithms in C++ efficiently.
 In addition, the class GraphWin offered by LEDA is a flexible tool for visualization of graph algorithms.

-Students and coordinators meet once per week for a two-hour lecture in which the coordinators present new exercises and explain the required algorithms and theoretical background.
-Lecture notes covering the contents of this lecture will be prepared by the organizers during the course and supplied to the students.
-Students send their solutions by e-mail to firstname.lastname@example.org.
+Students and coordinators meet once per week for a two-hour discussion group in which the coordinators present new exercises and explain the required algorithms and theoretical background.
+Students send their solutions by e-mail to email@example.com.
 Comments on their solutions and grading information are sent to the students by e-mail by their respective supervisors as well.
-Problems encountered by the students can be discussed and questions can be answered either during the lecture or with their supervisors.
+Problems encountered by the students can be discussed and questions can be answered either during the discussion group or with their supervisors.

 Programs handed in by the students will be graded according to the following criteria: